Learn the basics of asset management with an emphasis on the four phases of the asset lifecycle.

 - Key terms, principles, and terminology as defined in ISO 55000 Standards

 - Asset classification and benefits of asset management system

 - How to apply an asset management system in your organization

 - How to coordinate the various activities to maximize the value from your assets

-Presenter Bio: Bhanu Srilla is the Director of Technical Marketing at Grace Engineered Products, Inc. Bhanu has over two decades of experience in power generation and distribution industry and has led diverse programs in electrical power distribution and control system projects in various IEC and ANSI applications for low and medium voltage systems.
+Presenter Bio: Bhanu Srilla formerly the Director of Technical Marketing at Grace Engineered Products, Inc. Bhanu has over two decades of experience in power generation and distribution industry and has led diverse programs in electrical power distribution and control system projects in various IEC and ANSI applications for low and medium voltage systems.
 He is an IEEE member, and a member of Standards Technical Panel (STP) for UL 1436, UL 61010, UL 508, and 508A Standards.
 Bhanu is a certified electrical safety compliance professional (CESCP) by NFPA, certified maintenance and reliability professional (CMRP) by SMRP, Certified Reliability Leader (CRL), and holds advanced degrees in Electrical Engineering, Manufacturing Systems, and Technology Management.